• Skip to main content

 Instead of a bowl, you can use a large plastic storage bag to brine and store the chicken.

-You can substitute bone-in skin-on chicken breasts for chicken thighs.
+You can substitute bone-in skin-on breasts for thighs.
 However, If they are large, cut them into equal thirds so they will cook evenly.
+They also will not take as long to cook.

 Nutrition